pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

     // Accepts an observer that no longer needs to be notified on given eventType unsubscribeObserver(eventType:string, obs:Observer);

-    // Notifies all observers of given eventType with new data notifyObservers(eventType:string, data:any);
+    // Notifies all observers of given eventType with given data notifyObservers(eventType:string, data:any);
 }